So you’ve heard of kombucha, and want to try making your own? Best decision ever.

 Cover your jar with either a washcloth or coffee filter, secure with rubber band.

 Put your brew somewhere out of direct sunlight.
-Let the kombucha sit for between 5-10 days, until done.
+Let the kombucha sit for between 5-10 days, tasting regularly, until done.

 *Another way to get a scoby is to buy a plain, unflavored bottle of kombucha, make the kombucha according to the instructions above, but just make a cup or so.
 Then add the ready-made kombucha, let it sit like in the instructions below, and a thin scoby should start forming within 3 weeks!
 If it doesn’t show up, toss your batch and start over.
 It’ll take longer for your batch to be ready with this method.